-Under the Code, the Department of Community Health may investigate activities related to the practice of a health profession by a licensee, a registrant, or an applicant for licensure or registration.
+Under the Code, the Department of Community Health (DCH) may investigate activities related to the practice of a health profession by a licensee, a registrant, or an applicant for licensure or registration.
 The Department must report its findings to the appropriate disciplinary subcommittee, which must impose administrative sanctions if it finds that certain grounds exist.
-Currently, a disciplinary subcommittee may fine or reprimand a licensed pharmacist, place a pharmacist on probation, deny, limit, suspend, or revoke a pharmacist's license, or order restitution or community service, for violating or abetting in a violation of the prohibition against selling, distributing, or delivering a prescription drug by mail.
+Currently, a disciplinary subcommittee may fine, reprimand, or place a licensed pharmacist on probation, deny, limit, suspend, or revoke a pharmacist's license, or order restitution or community service for violating or abetting in a violation of the prohibition against selling, distributing, or delivering a prescription drug by mail.